 I remember when I went through this, I had a wide range of emotions.
 I could feel any of the following in a single day: frustration, anger, powerless, denial, relief, confusion, frustration, rage, sadness, sorrow, shame, gratitude and fear.

 Relationship separation and divorce are among the toughest life experiences people can face.
 Losing a relationship is a very painful experience, even if the relationship is not a good one.
 Many find that they may not be sad about losing an unloving, unkind spouse.
 They are sadder about losing what could have been or what was planned.
 I felt that way.
 I lost the huge family attached to my spouse.
 I lost the dream of being a stay at home mom (I’ve since retracted that dream after a moment with it).
 I also lost the dream of an intact, loving family unit.
 I was now going to be “one of those people” who would cry over not having their children at Christmas or Easter.
 Unfathomable.
 That was the worst blow of all.

 These feelings can lead to practical difficulties such as loss of appetite, trouble sleeping, difficulties at work and social withdrawal.
-While these are painful and distressing, these feeling are normal and with time, their impact will lessen.
+While these are painful and distressing, these feeling are normal and with time and coping during divorce, their impact will lessen.

-These are the biggest tools I used to help cope with my separation.
+These are the biggest tools I used to help coping during divorce.
 The experience was not easy, and I don’t wish to ever do it again.
 But, looking in the rear-view mirror, I’m glad it happened.
 Not only is life better today with a new partner, but after my divorce was final, I made a list of “gifts” I received from the divorce process.
 It was amazing how much had been given to me during such a terrible time.
 I was grateful.
 I hope at some point you are too.

-If we can help you please call.
+If we can help you when you’re trying to navigate coping during divorce, please call.
 We at Divorce Strategies Group not only understand the divorce finance, we have been there ourselves and know what you are going through.
 We are here to help!